Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 Our blockchain solution has three core goals:

-1. **Smart Contract Auto-Coordination**: We connect senders, couriers, and receivers through Ethereum.
-This ensures full traceability and automated processes.
+1. Smart Contract Auto-Coordination

-2. **Elimination of Third-party Intermediaries**: We remove the need for central payment processors or validation systems.
-This reduces costs and improves efficiency.
+2. Elimination of Third-party Intermediaries

-3. **Cryptographic Authority Replacement**: Trust is based on blockchain consensus rather than centralized authorities.
-This improves system reliability and security.
+3. Cryptographic Authority Replacement

 ---

 ### 4. System Framework (50 seconds)

-Our system consists of two layers:
+Our system has of two layers:

 **Core Contract Layer**:
-- LogisticPlatform.sol: Main platform contract that manages the order process
+- LogisticPlatform is the main platform that manages the order process
-- CollateralPool.sol: Manages the collateral pool, stores pledged ETH, and mints LogiToken
+- CollateralPool stores pledged ETH and manages LogiToken
-- LogiToken.sol: Platform token with locking/releasing mechanisms
+- LogiToken is the platform token with locking/releasing mechanisms

 **Interaction Layer**:

-- Sender: Creates orders, confirms handovers, evaluates service
+- Sender
-- Courier: Accepts orders, delivers, confirms delivery
+- Courier
-- Receiver: Confirms receipt
+- Receiver

 All parties exchange information securely and transparently through the Ethereum blockchain.
 This ensures reliability throughout the logistics process.